 When calling let us know if anyone else will be in attendance with you.

 You may want to complete the Victim Impact Statement.
 Take some time when doing this, truly reflecting upon how the offender’s actions have impacted your life.
-You can bring this statement to our Victim Coordinator who will walk with you through the process, or you can email, fax, or mail it to the Parole Commission office.
 These statements are confidential.

-The hearing is conducted via video conference.
+The hearing will be conducted via Webex.
 The offender will not see you but will hear you when providing your testimony.

 If you are not comfortable making a statement, the Victim Coordinator will present the statement on your behalf.